rust-lang/rust/src/doc/rustc/src/platform-support/armv4t_none_eabi.md

 The target is cross-compiled, and uses static linking.

-The linker that comes with rustc cannot link for this platform (the platform is to old).
+The linker that comes with rustc cannot link for this platform (the platform is too old).
 You will need the `arm-none-eabi-ld` linker from a GNU Binutils targeting ARM.
 This can be obtained for Windows/Mac/Linux from the [ARM Developer Website][arm-dev], or possibly from your OS's package manager.